hpcaitech/ColossalAI/.github/scripts/e1/PR.md

 A GPU-free preflight imports the actual source and collects the selected tests.
 The job then selects two idle GPU UUIDs using utilization, memory and compute processes.
 The suite acquires the same node-local advisory lock as the E1 smoke wrapper, rechecks occupancy, and exposes only those GPUs with `CUDA_VISIBLE_DEVICES`.

 There is no reservation website access, waiting loop, or preemption.
 Fewer than two idle GPUs is a failure.
 The advisory lock coordinates E1 only; it cannot stop other users from starting work.
-These tests run as host processes in the trusted internal branch context, not in the smoke-test container.
+These tests run as host processes in the trusted same-repository PR context, not in the smoke-test container.
 Do not enable untrusted fork code on this shared host.

 ## Results and limits